prestonharberts/bib/Bible/isa40.md

 ###### ¶ 27
 > Why do you say, Jacob,
 > Why do you say, Israel,
->  “ The LORD is not aware of what is happening to me;
+> “The LORD is not aware of what is happening to me;
->  “ My God is not concerned with my vindication”?
+> “My God is not concerned with my vindication”?
 ###### 28
 > Do you not know?
 > Have you not heard?